 - Keep the wrappers covered when not working with them.

-- If not steaming immediately keep the formed momos covered as well.
+- If not steaming immediately keep the shaped momos covered as well.

 - Finely shredded carrots, cabbage or minced chilies are all optional additions to the filling